joestubbs/tagent/README.md

   * ``subject`` -- The subject of the ACL.
 This must be an exact match to the subject making the request for the ACL to apply.
   * ``action`` -- The action being taken.
 This can be one of ``Read``, ``Execute`` or ``Write``.
 The actions are ordered:
      ``Read`` is less than ``Execute`` and ``Execute`` is less than ``Write``.
   * ``path`` -- The URL path associated with the ACL.
-This can be a string literal or it can contain a regular expression.
+This can be a string literal or it can contain a Unix glob expression.
   * ``user`` -- The user that the subject is acting on behalf of, or ``self`` when the subject is acting as itself.
+The user field can also contain a glob pattern.
   * ``decision`` -- Whether the ACL authorizes (``Allow``) or does not authorize (``Deny``) the subject for the request.

 When checking ACLs, ``tagent`` uses the following algorithm: